GintasBu/Matlab-code/README.md

 # Matlab code used for airborne aerosol flux measurements

-Matlab scripts for airborne flux data pre-processing, analysis and plotting.
+Matlab scripts for airborne flux data pre-processing, analysis, flux calculations using EC method and data plotting.

 # Contributions